Usage of the node

 separate inferences

-This is a new knob since v2.1.0.
-When “separate inferences” is on, the calculation of the forward motion vectors and the backward motion vectors are run as separate inference/ calculation passes through the neural network.
+When “separate inferences” is on, the calculation of the forward motion vectors and the backward motion vectors are run as separate inference/calculation passes through the neural network.
 This takes a little bit more time, but uses less GPU memory which (dependent on your hardware) might be a good thing.
-The default (having this checkbox off) is to calculate the forward and backward vectors in parallel using one inference run through the neural network (a touch faster, but uses more memory).
+When “separate inferences” is set to “off”, the node calculate the forward and backward vectors in parallel using one inference run through the neural network (a touch faster, but uses more memory).
+The default setting for this knob is now set to “on” (as of v3.0).

 iterations